wecodemore/grunt-githooks/README.md

 #### Defining a few hooks

-Hooks are listed as keys of your target configuration. **Any key other than `option`** is considered the name of a hook you want to create.
+Hooks are listed as keys of your target configuration. **Any key other than `options`** is considered the name of a hook you want to create.
 The simplest way to define a hook is to provide a **space-separated list of the tasks you want the hook to run as the value**.